 If you are stopped and questioned by police, like most people, you will feel nervous and frightened.
 Anxiety and nervousness can physically manifest in the body as weakness, faintness, shaking, or other characteristics.
 An officer may observe these reactions as evidence of alcohol or drug use, even if the driver is completely sober.

 Obesity can physically limit one's movement and ability to easily balance on one foot while maneuvering heel to toe.
 Similarly, any physical condition affecting balance, such as back pain, ear problems, or advanced age.
 Even footwear can make it more difficult to easily complete the WAT test.

 Experienced East Bay DUI Attorney Representation

-	East Bay DUI defense lawyer Lynn Gorelick is familiar with the local drunk

-	driving and DUI laws and how police gather evidence during traffic stops.
-With

-	over 30 years of DUI experience, Lynn Gorelick understands the law and the

-	science required to fight driving under the influence, and other alcohol
+East Bay DUI defense lawyer Lynn Gorelick is familiar with the local drunk driving and DUI laws and how police gather evidence during traffic stops.
+With over 37 years of DUI experience and certification in the administration of the Fields Sobrierty Tests, Lynn Gorelick understands the law and the science required to fight driving under the influence, and other alcohol charges.

-	charges.
 Contact our offices today to fight your DUI charges.

 Lynn Gorelick will be happy to speak with you at your convenience 510-785-1444 or 925-847-3006 or email her at [email protected]